-Revenues received by the Authorityarise both from exchange and non-exchange transactions.
-Non-exchange transaction is a transaction in which the Authority either receives value from another entity without directly giving approximately equal value in exchange, or gives value to another entity without directly receiving approximately equal value in exchange.
+Revenues received by the Authority arise both from exchange and non-exchange transactions.
+Non-exchange transactions a transaction in which the Authority either receives value from another entity without directly giving approximately equal value in exchange, or gives value to another entity without directly receiving approximately equal value in exchange.